 Step 2: Prepare the Lamp Shade

 When selecting a can, make sure the bottom is metal so that it heatsink the LEDs and current regulator.
-The bigger the can, the more wattage it can handle.
+The bigger it is, the more wattage it can handle.
 Feel free to try 3W LEDs.
 With a 15 cm wide can, the temperature did not exceed 40°C after running the lamp continuously.

 Trim the can

-The lamp shade requires cutting the bottom portion of the can, leaving two inches of its height.
+The lampshade requires cutting the bottom portion of the can, leaving two inches of its height.
 The trimmed edges should be filed and folded with a plier.
 Do not cut yourself while doing this.
-It is much safer if you can find a shallow can like a cookie tin so that you can avoid this step.

 Mount the LEDs and MOSFET

 To mount the LEDs and the MOSFET, apply heatsink paste to the centre and epoxy to the outer edges.
-Firmly press them onto the flat area of the can and let it set for a few hours before soldering soldering.
+Firmly press them onto the flat area of the can and let it cure before soldering.

 Step 3: LEDs and Driver